jaysreeb/chat_app/README.md

 - Register and login with email and password
 - Real-time one-to-one messaging over WebSockets
-- Messages persist to PostgreSQL — offline users receive them on reconnect
+- Messages persist to PostgreSQL, offline users receive them on reconnect
 - JWT authentication on both HTTP routes and the WebSocket handshake
 - Rate limiting per user (in progress)
 - Fully containerised with Docker